HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 .. figure:: ../images/getting_started/tutorials/simulation_period_after_restart.png

 Lastly, run the simulation with these options.
+To verify that everything is running as intended, you should receive this message in the terminal:

 .. figure:: ../images/getting_started/tutorials/terminal_restart_run_successful.png